 Problem content and practice materials

 - Coverage.
-The diagnostic content covers up to the Classes lecture on April 26th.
-All material from Sections 1 to 3 and Assignments 1 to 4 is fair game.
+The diagnostic content covers up to and including the lecture on July 19.
+However, content on recursive backtracking from lecture on Friday, July 16 and Monday, July 19 will only be eligible to be covered in an optional extra credit problem.
+All material from Sections 1 to 3 and Assignments 1 to 3 is fair game.

 - Format.
 Most questions will ask you to write a function or short passage of code that accomplishes a particular task.
 Other questions may ask you to read a provided passage of code and analyze or reason about its behavior.
 There may also be short answer questions to answer in prose.
 The practice problems (below) contain example problems of various formats.